Charge and Work

 The PLA Committee on Equity, Diversity, Inclusion and Social Justice commit to do the following:

 - Convene meaningful conversations about EDISJ in public libraries.
-In the next few months, we will be hosting a series of Twitter chats.

 - Evaluate the structure of the Committee with the aim of creating a more diverse and representative entity with the capacity to move this transformative work forward; and